-Despite its importance to the regional and national economy, the coffee industry suffers from the low perception of agriculture as a poor man’s trade that offers no prospects beyond subsistence earnings and is thus incapable of ending the cycle of poverty.
-Peace Corps Volunteers working with coffee sector stakeholders decided to organize a Coffee Entrepreneurship Camp in early October in Mbale, located in Eastern Uganda, in order to empower the young leaders to engage in the development of this important industry.
+Despite its importance to the regional and national economy, the coffee industry suffers from the low perception of agriculture as a poor man’s trade that offers no prospects beyond subsistence earnings.
+For that reason, the coffee trade is seen as incapable of ending the cycle of poverty.
+In early October, 2017, Peace Corps Volunteers working with coffee sector stakeholders decided to organize a Coffee Entrepreneurship Camp in Mbale, located in Eastern Uganda, to empower young leaders to engage in the development of this important industry.

 Over 70 youth participated in the camp.
-The participants were mostly students from local academic institutions and over half were female.
-Over the course of five days, they learned how the coffee industry in Uganda operates and camp organizers invited experts from the farming and financial industries to share their insights with the youth.
+The participants were mostly students from local academic institutions.
+Over half were female.
+Over the course of five days, they learned how the coffee industry in Uganda operates, and camp organizers invited experts from the farming and financial industries to share their insights with the youth.

-The first day of camp covered coffee certification schemes, the process of exporting coffee, climate change mitigation practices through improving agricultural practices and the emerging practice of apiculture as one of the programs supporting coffee production throughout Mt.
+The first day of camp covered coffee certification schemes, the process of exporting coffee, and how to mitigate climate change through improving agricultural practices.
+Also covered that first day was the emerging practice of apiculture as one of the programs supporting coffee production throughout Mt.
 Elgon.
-This was followed by a field trip to a small-scale organic farm on the second day where participants were able to observe the entire coffee value chain from crop husbandry in the fields, to coffee processing using the traditional method of roasting over a charcoal stove.
-In addition, participants practiced coffee roasting, grinding, packaging and labeling.
-The coffee cupping practicum provided an opportunity to conduct an evaluation to determine coffee premiums as well as to identify quality issues arising from drying, storage and even fermentation.
+On the second day, the group took a field trip to a small-scale organic farm where participants were able to observe the entire coffee value chain from crop husbandry in the fields to coffee processing using traditional method of roasting over a charcoal stove.
+In addition, participants practiced coffee roasting, grinding, packaging, and labeling.
+The coffee cupping practicum provided an opportunity to conduct an evaluation to determine coffee premiums as well as to identify quality issues arising from drying, storage, and even fermentation.
 The day ended with a tour of a very large coffee factory with a high economic and historical significance in the regional coffee trade.

-The development of strategic goals, construction of business plans and financial literacy was the subject of the third day discussions during which participants learnt how to procure funds from local entrepreneurs, consultants and financial institutions.
+The development of strategic goals, construction of business plans, and financial literacy was the subject of discussion the third day.
+Participants learned how to procure funds from local entrepreneurs, consultants, and financial institutions.
 The fourth day was particularly colorful as it saw an entire neighborhood turned into a “Coffee Lane.”
 With the permission of local authorities, participants were able to clean a former waste site and divide it according to their respective coffee districts.
-They proceeded to plant over 150 coffee trees thus giving visibility to coffee as the pride of Mbale.
-The day’s session ended with a barista training performed by Uganda’s National Barista Champion who helped promote a better understanding of coffee products and services in the industry.
+They proceeded to plant over 150 coffee trees and give visibility to coffee as the pride of Mbale.
+The day’s session ended with a barista training by Uganda’s National Barista Champion, who helped promote a better understanding of coffee products and services in the industry.

-Discussions on hospitality, entrepreneurship and leadership were the highlights on the final day when each district was required to pitch their business idea to the group.
+Discussions on hospitality, entrepreneurship, and leadership were the highlights of the final day when each district was required to pitch their business idea to the group.
 Upon completion of the camp, participants were expected to implement their business plans in their respective districts.

 Saleh Naminya (Eco Shamba - Casa Del Turista), Islamic University in Uganda, Uganda Christian University, Mbale Secondary School, Slow Food Uganda, Olam International, Kyagalanyi Coffee Ltd, Bugisu Cooperative Union, DFCU, Africa Coffee Academy, Uganda Coffee Development Authority, NUCAFE, Endiro Coffee, Magolofa Farms, United Coffee Growers Association, Rose’s Last Chance Resort, Mt.
 Elgon Tour Guides, Mbale Municipal Local Government and the countless entrepreneurs and employees that made this camp a success.